Forgery Act 1870: Section 1 - Short title

 Section 1 of the act authorised the citation of this act by its short title.

 Section 2 - Construction and extent of act

-Section 2 of the act provided that this act had effect as one act with the Forgery Act 1861, except that this act extended to the United Kingdom.
+Section 2 of the act provided that this act had effect as one act with the Forgery Act 1861 (24 & 25 Vict. c.
+98), except that this act extended to the United Kingdom.

 Section 3 - Forgery of stock certificates etc

-Section 3 of the act was repealed by section 20 of, and part I of the schedule to, the Forgery Act 1913.
+Section 3 of the act provided that:

 Section 4 - Personation of owners of stock

 Section 4 of the act provided that:

 Section 5 - Engraving plates etc for stock certificates etc

-Section 5 of the act was repealed by section 20 of, and part I of the schedule to, the Forgery Act 1913.
+Section 5 of the act provided that:

 Section 6 - Forgery of certificates of transfers of stocks from England to Ireland etc

-Section 6 of the act was repealed by section 20 of, and part I of the schedule to, the Forgery Act 1913.
+Section 6 of the act provided that:

 Section 7 - Extension of provisions of Forgery Act to Scotland

-Section 7 of the act extended sections 2 and 4, and all provisions relative thereto, of the Forgery Act 1861 and all enactments amending those sections or provisions, or any of them, to Scotland.
+Section 7 of the act extended sections 2 and 4, and all provisions relative thereto, of the Forgery Act 1861 (24 & 25 Vict. c.
+98) and all enactments amending those sections or provisions, or any of them, to Scotland.